-Clara Barton Hospital President & CEO, Jim Blackwell, poses for a photo with Program Administrator at GPS Kids Club, Debbie Stephens, and her staff in front of the new daycare house recently purchased by Clara Barton Hospital.
-Clara Barton’s partnership with GPS kids will help provide daycare relief for CBH employees who have been unable to return to work due to the lack of childcare availability.
+Clara Barton Medical Center President & CEO, Jim Blackwell, poses for a photo with Program Administrator at GPS Kids Club, Debbie Stephens, and her staff in front of the new daycare house recently purchased by Clara Barton Medical Center.
+Clara Barton’s partnership with GPS Kids will help provide daycare relief for CBMC employees who have been unable to return to work due to the lack of childcare availability.

-Over the past year, many Clara Barton employees not only struggled to find available daycare for their children, but were unsuccessful at even landing on a waiting list, as most daycare waitlists in the area are already full.
-This issue prompted Jim Blackwell, CEO/President of Clara Barton Hospital to begin detailed conversations about childcare options with Debbie Stephens, Program Administrator at GPS Kids Club in Hoisington – who also has experience running an in-home daycare.
+Over the past year, many Clara Barton employees not only struggled to find available daycare for their children but were unsuccessful at even landing on a waiting list, as most daycare waitlists in the area are already full.
+This issue prompted Jim Blackwell, CEO/President of Clara Barton Medical Center to begin detailed conversations about childcare options with Debbie Stephens, Program Administrator at GPS Kids Club in Hoisington – who also has experience running an in-home daycare.

 Prior to conversations with Clara Barton, Stephens and the GPS Kids Club staff had already begun exploring options to alleviate the shortage, but ran into many roadblocks along the way due to the many regulations that must be met in order to open a learning center.